evbernardes/Origami_Grid_Patterns/README.md

 - the valley creases
 - the edges

-These groups can also be divided into smaller groups:
+These groups can usually also be divided into smaller groups:

 ```
 waterbomb